NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/SS_API_DECLARATIVE_CLONE.md

 6. Click the **Add person to this repository** button.
 7. Repeat steps 3-6 for each teammate.

+## Exit Imperative Virtual Environment

+If your virtual environment for the last project is still active in your terminal session, you have one of two options:

+1. Use the `exit` command in the terminal to close the virtual environment.
+2. Open a new terminal window.

 ## Cloning the repository

 1. Everyone on the team can now clone the repository to their `workspace` directory.